eveseat-plugins/.github/README.proposed.md

 ### Utility

 The plugin should be something that is useful to other users of seat, not something that will only function for you or your group. ie a plugin that has counter espionage functionality that works within data that is either wholly contained in SeAT, or works with other tools that are widely available is fine.
-A counter intelligence tool that links into non-available tools that are private to your organisation is not considered useful to others. ie, please dont try and add seat-private-goon-intel-internal-tool-a into the org.
+A counter intelligence tool that links into non-available tools that are private to your organisation is not considered useful to others. ie, please don't try and add `seat-private-internal-goon-intel-tool` into the org.

 ### Packagist